CFS Live Stream Reminder

 Panel 1 – Go Arounds/Missed Approaches

-Panel will discuss the safety considerations, flight deck workload, and controller workload associated with go arounds and missed approaches.
+Panel discussed the safety considerations, flight deck workload, and controller workload associated with go arounds and missed approaches.

 Panel 2 – Go Down and Slow Down

-The panel will discuss newer more efficient aircraft and the dynamics that prevent flight crews from complying with multiple clearances at the same time (e.g., slowing down while also descending).
+The panel discussed newer more efficient aircraft and the dynamics that prevent flight crews from complying with multiple clearances at the same time (e.g., slowing down while also descending).

 Panel 3 – Round Table

-The third panel will be a round table with the military, general aviation, and business pilots along with controllers to discuss specific issues, how to communicate better, best practices, explicit vs implicit clearances, and take questions from Slido
+The third panel was a round table with the military, general aviation, and business pilots along with controllers to discuss specific issues, how to communicate better, best practices, explicit vs implicit clearances, and take questions from Slido

 12:30 p.m. – 12:40 p.m. | Main Stage Closeout